fossmanjack/manciple-rn/doc/roadmap.md

 - [x] move item status icons to IconTray component
 - [ ] add chips for tag management to item and pantry detail
 - [ ] convert item and pantry dates to human-readable format

+### A cool idea

+"Collections" of items and quantities that you can add to the current list with a single click.
+Credit to my wife, and also implementing this feature would greatly facilitate recipe book integration.